maple-labs/withdrawal-manager-cyclical/README.md

 ![Foundry CI](https://github.com/maple-labs/withdrawal-manager/actions/workflows/forge.yml/badge.svg) [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

+## Overview

-The `WithdrawalManager` contract is an upgradeable contract deployed using `MapleProxyFactory`.
-It is used in the Maple protocol to facilitate LP withdrawals of cash from pools using a cyclical mechanism, used for pro-rata distribution of cash in the event of partial liquidity.
+The `WithdrawalManager` is an upgradable contract used by the Maple V2 protocol to facilitate withdrawals of liquidity from a Maple pool via a cyclical withdrawal mechanism.
+It also enables pro-rata distribution of cash in the event of insufficient liquidity.

-For more information about the `WithdrawalManager` contract in the context of the Maple protocol, please refer to the Withdrawal section of the protocol [wiki](https://github.com/maple-labs/maple-core-v2/wiki/Withdrawal-Mechanism).
+For more information about the `WithdrawalManager` contract in the context of the Maple V2 protocol, please refer to the Withdrawal section of the protocol [wiki](https://github.com/maple-labs/maple-core-v2/wiki/Withdrawal-Mechanism).

 ## Setup